 Success Starts with Making One Play at a Time – So many times I’ve seen people who do their best to make a quantum leap with their business from a sitting position.
 In the spirit of the movie and book Moneyball, seek to get on base instead of attempting to hit a home run every time one steps up to bat.
 I intentionally mixed metaphors to make a point.

 Desperation Is More Powerful than Defeat – As the New England Patriots emerged from the tunnel in the second half, they were down by 25 points with two quarters to go.
 Most sports enthusiasts had already written them off and said there was no way they could come back.
 It’s never been done in the history of the game, let alone the Super Bowl.
 They started playing the second half with desperation written all over their faces.
-Every play mattered, and they didn’t waste any time but executed with precision.
+Every play mattered and they executed with precision.

 The Darkest Hour Is Just Before Daybreak – There were countless Patriot fans who left the game early or changed the channel because they couldn’t deal with the disappointment of not winning their fifth Super Bowl.
 In the words of Robert Schuller, I'm convinced that “tough times don’t last, but tough people do.”
 Where is your fight?
 Where is your grit?
 There have been many times when I wanted to give up and say it wasn't worth it.
-Every time, and I mean every time, just when I said, "I’m done and don’t want to go on," I would receive a message in the bottle from the universe to keep going and not give up, to stay the course.
+Every time and I mean every time, just when I said, "I’m done and don’t want to go on," I would receive a message in a bottle from the universe to not give up, and to stay the course.